Virtual network traffic routing

 When you exchange routes with Azure using BGP, a separate route is added to the route table of all subnets in a virtual network for each advertised prefix.
 The route is added with Virtual network gateway listed as the source and next hop type.

 ER and VPN Gateway route propagation can be disabled on a subnet using a property on a route table.
-When you exchange routes with Azure using BGP, routes are not added to the route table of all subnets with Virtual network gateway route propagation disabled.
+When route propagation is disabled, routes aren't added to the route table of all subnets with Virtual network gateway route propagation disabled (both static routes and BGP routes).
 Connectivity with VPN connections is achieved using custom routes with a next hop type of Virtual network gateway.
-Route propagation should not be disabled on the GatewaySubnet.
+Route propagation shouldn't be disabled on the GatewaySubnet.
 The gateway will not function with this setting disabled.
 For details, see How to disable Virtual network gateway route propagation.

 How Azure selects a route